To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

-Pets Best has stepped it up with the items it covers in addition to its low-priced “Accident-Only Plan.”
+Pets Best, founded in 2005, has stepped it up with the items it covers and its low-priced “Accident-Only Plan.”
 This unique policy allows you to insure against unexpected pet emergencies without charging you monthly for the lower priced (vet exams) or less-likely costs (rehab, chiropractic and acupuncture care).

 Pets Best was consistently among the least expensive pet insurance companies when we ran quotes.
 We’re also impressed with its 24/7 Pet Helpline, which allows you to speak with a vet expert any time of day.

 Pets Best typically has a reasonable claim repayment time averaging 8 days, but it has recently had an increase in customers which means an influx of claims too.
 Unfortunately, their claim repayment is averaging 25 to 40 days, but we hope to see it go back to its 8 day average soon.
 We will keep you updated while we continue to monitor this situation.

 Its deductibles range from $50 to $1,000, and it offers 2 wellness plans from which to choose.
 You can truly customize your coverage with Pets Best.
 Pets Best doesn’t require an exam to set your pet’s health baseline (something Healthy Paws requires).

 What kept it from being #1?
 Pets Best has one of the same underwriters (American Pet Insurance Company or APIC) as Trupanion (another pet insurance company), which is unrated by A.M.
 Best.
 We consider this a higher risk factor vs those who are rated.